Up-to-date lists are certainly one of the most important practices to ensure a low complaint rate and a high engagement rate. Don’t wait any longer!

 Pro Tip: Use the template and instructions for the reconfirmation campaign as above, just change the wording of the email to mention where you met them.

 Contact your list at regular intervals.
 While you should contact them a minimum of once every six months, though we recommend once every four to six weeks.
 Tell your contacts how often they can expect to hear from you in the confirmation or the welcome email you send them.

 4. Let them unsubscribe painlessly

 The unsubscribe mechanism should be clear and obvious – ideally, a visible link or button that clearly indicates that they no longer will receive emails from you.
+You can put it on the top, but people are normally looking for it in the bottom.
 The only information that should be required in order for them to be removed from a list is their email address.

 Note: Cakemail adds an unsubscribe tag automatically if you didn’t add it to your campaign.

 5. Targeted messages